neuroforgede/swarmgate/README.md

 This project implements a Docker Socket Proxy which is intended to give a tenant specific view onto a Docker Swarm.
 It exposes all necessary operations to deploy stacks with all features to Docker Swarm as well as management endpoints for volumes, secrets, configs, networks.

+Every proxy can be configured with a unique label to give a tenant specific view onto the swarm.
+This way you can have multiple teams of people collaborate on the same cluster.
-All requests are filtered based on resource labels to check ownership of resources.
+This is done by filtering all requests on resource labels to check whether the resources are "owned" by the proxy/tenant.

 This projects uses Node.js and Express for the server, along with the dockerode (and docker-modem) library to interact with Docker.